tanjoewel/TMS/README.md

   1. Determine if the user has permissions using the userID.
 - And simply return true or false.
 If it is false, then send 403 to frontend.
   I think that should work?
 Even for the updating plan?

+React router has a useLocation hook to determine which route you are in.